 - “What's so special about this company?”

-Keep in mind that all the information should be in the description section since the headlines are auto-filled.
+All the information should be in the description section since the headlines are auto-filled.

 2. Related services/products

-3. Focused Call-to-action
+3. Focused call-to-action

 - “Family Owned Since 1976”